HyakuKaidankai/hyaku-dex-data-scraper/README.md

 ## Debugging

 In addition to using native Powershell debugging capabilities in VS Code, I have added a `Write-Log` function that will write the given string to a log file.
-Its disabled by default, as it makes the script run magnitudes slower, but can be enabled by setting `$logEnabled` to `$true` in the `process_DexInfo.ps1` file.
+Its disabled by default, as it makes the script run magnitudes slower, but can be enabled by setting `log_enabled` to `true` in the `config.json` file.